 Corneal Collagen Cross-linking

-Keratoconus and post-refractive corneal ectasia are the second most frequent indications for corneal transplantation in the United States. corneal transplantation has risks that could result in permanent loss of vision, so any treatments such as corneal crosslinking that can delay or prevent the need for corneal transplantation in patients with these conditions is of great benefit.
+Keratoconus and post-refractive corneal ectasia are the second most frequent indications for corneal transplantation in the United States. corneal transplantation has risks that could result in permanent loss of vision, so any treatments such as corneal crosslinking that can delay or prevent the need for corneal transplantation in keratoconus patients is of great benefit.

-In this technique, riboflavin is dripped onto the cornea and then exposed to ultraviolet light, the light causes the riboflavin to fluoresce, which leads to the formation of bonds between collagen molecules.
+In corneal crosslinking, riboflavin is dripped onto the cornea and then exposed to ultraviolet light, the light causes the riboflavin to fluoresce, which leads to the formation of bonds between collagen molecules.

 There are two general types of corneal collagen crosslinking, epi-off and epi-on1. in epi-off method, the corneal epithelium is removed to increase penetration of the riboflavin into the stroma while in epi-on method corneal epithelial layer is left intact.